-Understand that a material can be suitable for different purposes and made of different materials.
-Know that objects made of some materials can be changed in shape be stretching, squashing and twisting.
-Stretching, squashing and twisting. , Year 2 Living Things and their habitats • Explore and compare the differences between things that have never been habitats • Explore and compare the differences between things that have never been habitats • Explore and compare the differences between things that have never been habitats • Living, dead, never been alive, suited, suitable, basic needs, food, food of move, feed, names of local habitats e.g. pond, woodland etc., names of loc All objects are either living, dead or have never been alive.
-Identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants , and how they depend on each other The habitat provides the basic needs of the animals and plants • Identify and name a variety of plants and animals in their habitats, including micro-habitats itions Describe how animals obtain their food from plants and other animals, using the idea of a simple food The plants and animals in a habitat depend on each other for food and she and other animals, using the idea of a simple food lter etc. chain, and identify and name different sources of food.
-The way that animals obtain their food from plants and other animals can food chain. эе shown in а End Points: Understands that all objects are either living, dead or have never been find or name examples of these. alive and can Understands that animals and plants live in habitats that they are suit ed to and that habitats provide the basic needs for the animal (eg. food, shelter, wat that in habitats there are different microhabitats.
-Knows that a food chain shows how animals get their food and starts with a plant Year 3 vieir a piarre.
+Understand that a material can be suitable for different purposes and an object can be made of different materials.
+Know that objects made of some materials can be changed in shape by bending, stretching, squashing and twisting.
+Year 2 Living Things Explore and compare the differences between things Living, dead, never been alive, suited, suitable, basic needs, food, food chain, shelter, and their that are living, dead and things that have never been move, feed, names of local habitats e.g. pond, woodland etc., names of micro-habitats habitats alive. e.g. under logs, in bushes etc. All objects are either living, dead or have never been alive.
+Identify that most living things live in habitats to which they are suited and describe how different Animals and plants live in a habitat to which they are suited habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each The habitat provides the basic needs of the animals and plants other • Identify and name a variety of plants and animals in Within a habitat there are different micro-habitat that have different conditions their habitats, including micro-habitats Describe how animals obtain their food from plants The plants and animals in a habitat depend on each other for food and shelter etc. and other animals, using the idea of a simple food chain, and identify and name different sources of The way that animals obtain their food from plants and other animals can be shown in a food. food chain.
+End Points: Understands that all objects are either living, dead or have never been alive and can find or name examples of these.
+Understands that animals and plants live in habitats that they are suited to and that habitats provide the basic needs for the animal (eg. food, shelter, water).
+Also know that in habitats there are different microhabitats.
+Knows that a food chain shows how animals get their food and starts with a plant.
+Year 3 I CMI O

-- > asking relevant questions and using different types of scientific enquiries to answer them - > setting up simple practical enquiries, comparative and fair tests - > making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers - > gathering, recording, classifying and presenting data in a variety of ways to help in answering questions - recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables - reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions - > using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions - > identifying differences, similarities or changes related to simple scientific ideas and processes - using straightforward scientific evidence to answer questions or to support their findings.
+- > asking relevant questions and using different types of scientific enquiries to answer them - > setting up simple practical enquiries, comparative and fair tests - > making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers - > gathering, recording, classifying and presenting data in a variety of ways to help in answering questions - recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables - reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions - > using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions - identifying differences, similarities or changes related to simple scientific ideas and processes - > using straightforward scientific evidence to answer questions or to support their findings.